Departments And Divisions

 - Department of Pathology & Cell Biology

-- Assistant Professor of Pathology & Cell Biology
+- Associate Professor of Pathology & Cell Biology

 The overriding theme of our research is to examine the molecular mechanism of protein trafficking events that modulate neural function and neurodegeneration.
 Our studies have focused on two forms of protein trafficking, one that mediates elimination of abnormal cellular proteins and a second that modulates the function of normal cellular proteins.
 In the former case we seek to understand how protein cargoes implicated in degenerative diseases are selected for degradation by the macroautophagy pathway, and are currently exploring how selective and basal macroautophagic processes are regulated in the healthy and diseased brain.
 In the latter case, our goal is to identify how cholesterol rich membrane microdomains modulate the function of membrane proteins such as neurotransmitter transporters, and how this impacts neurotransmission.